Egor-Skriptunoff/LGS_extension/README.md

 local current_x, current_y = GetMousePositionInPixels()
 SetMousePositionInPixels(current_x + 300, current_y + 300)
 ```
-The second problem with `MoveMouseRelative` is that it works incorrectly when **Acceleration (Enhance Pointer Precision)** flag is checked in **Pointer settings** tab (this is the third icon from the left at the bottom of the LGS application window): the real distance (how far mouse pointer moves after you have invoked the function) does not equal to the number of pixels requested in the arguments of `MoveMouseRelative`.
+The second problem with `MoveMouseRelative` is that it works incorrectly when **Acceleration (Enhance Pointer Precision)** flag is checked in **Pointer settings** tab (this is the third icon from the left at the bottom of the LGS application window): the real distance (how far the mouse pointer moves after you have invoked the function) does not equal to the number of pixels requested in the arguments of `MoveMouseRelative`.
 The **Acceleration** flag is set by default, so this problem hits every user who tries to use `MoveMouseRelative` in his scripts.
 Meanwhile the new functions `GetMousePositionInPixels` and `SetMousePositionInPixels` work fine independently of **Acceleration** flag.